 Your calories burned while dancing depend on various factors, such as your body weight as well as the intensity of your dance routine.

 Your body weight is one of the most significant factors influencing the number of calories burned in ballet and other dance routines — or any other activity, for that matter.
 At a weight of 125 pounds, you're burning roughly 5.5 calories per minute dancing moderate-intensity steps, according to Harvard Health Publishing.
 This means you're burning 330 calories in an hour.
 If you weigh 155 pounds, you burn almost 7 calories per minute, whereas someone weighing 185 pounds burns more than 8 calories per minute.
 This provides a total caloric burn in an hour of 410 calories and 488 calories, respectively.

 Video of the Day

 If your ultimate goal for dancing is to lose weight, you need to dance enough to generate what's known as a caloric deficit.
-It takes a deficit of 3,500 calories to lose a single pound of fat.
+It takes a deficit of approximately 3,500 calories to lose a single pound of fat.
 At 125 pounds, dancing an hour a day can promote a weight loss of 1 pound every 10 to 11 days.
 Weighing 155 pounds, on the other hand, promotes a weight loss of 1 pound every eight to nine days.
 When you weigh 185 pounds, you'll lose close to 1 pound each week.

-Although dancing expends energy and burns calories, you still need to pay some attention to your diet.
+Although you'll see calories burned in ballet and other dancing activities, you still need to pay attention to your diet.
 If your activity level causes you to consume more calories, you may be balancing calories in with calories out.
 In this situation, weight loss won't happen.